 26. A Free Sub

 For enough points, the streamer gifts them a sub.
+By the way, wanna know our tips to get more Twitch subs?

 Some streamers use a !lurk command so people can alert the chat that they’re AFK but still online, but you can let them use points for this too.
 The great thing about lurk notifications is it allows you to thank them for the support, and show others that lurking helps you without spelling it out.